groupdocs-comparison/GroupDocs.Comparison-Products/english/comparison/java/_index.md

 ############################# Header ############################
 title: "Java API to Compare & Merge Documents"
-description: "‎Build Java applications to efficiently compare the content and text style for difference checking in all industry standard document and image file formats.‎"
+description: "Build Java applications to efficiently compare the content and text style for difference checking in all industry standard document and image file formats."
 button:
     enable: true